 How to Grow a Peacock Plant

-High humidity, at a level of 60 % or more, is needed for best performance of the Calathea peacock plant.
+High humidity at a level of 60 percent or more, is needed for best performance of the Calathea peacock plant.
 Many varieties of peacock houseplants offer a range of attractive foliage.
 No matter the cultivar of peacock houseplants you’re growing, providing humidity is the key to optimum performance.

 Providing humidity for peacock plant care

-Providing some humidity for the Calathea peacock plant is as simple as placing bowls of water around the plant.
+Providing humidity for the Calathea peacock plant is as simple as placing bowls of water around the plant.
 Group peacock houseplants with other humidity loving plants and transpiration offers humidity.
 A pebble tray located indoors on which plants sit is a good way to provide humidity as well.
-Frequent misting offers some humidity, but not enough to provide 60% in a dry, heated room.
+Frequent misting offers some humidity, but not enough to provide 60 percent in a dry, heated room.

 Taking care of Calathea peacock can include frequent, lukewarm showers.
 Use a spray attachment near a sink or actually put them in the shower with other plants that need high humidity.
 Fashion a humidity tent to use at night, or cover with a cake cover.
 A humidifier is a good investment when growing peacock houseplants too.